 • epileptic seizures

-• visual, olfactory and speech disorders
+• vision, smell, or speech disorders

 How are meningiomas diagnosed?

-Imaging techniques
+Imaging Techniques

 How are meningiomas treated?

-Small meningiomas that do not increase in size can be treated in a conservative manner.
-If meningiomas grow continuously or have reached a size that compresses the brain, causes cerebral edema, or becomes symptomatic, they should be treated.
-Standard therapy is surgery, less common is radiosurgical therapy.
 Because of the variable location and size, the decision about the best approach must always be discussed on an individual basis.
 The optimal treatment therefore depends on the size, location and growth rate of the tumor, as well as on histopathological tissue analysis and the patient's general condition.

 Conservative treatment